GoAnywhereNUS/open-world-navigation-25/index.md

 {% include people_grid.html people=site.speakers image_subdir="speakers" %}

+### <center>Call for Videos</center>

+We are accepting short videos related to the challenges or failure modes of robot navigation systems in the open world, which we will screen during the workshop.
+Please refer to the [Call for Videos](/callforvideos/) for more details.

+We are excited to announce that Best Video award will be given at the workshop!
+🏆 Best Video Award: FrodoBot Mini+ Robot

 ### <center>Call for Papers</center>

 <!-- We are excited to announce that Best Paper and Best Paper Runner-Up awards will be given at the workshop! -->